The True Story of Joan Trumpauer Mulholland

 Loki Mulholland, author of the book "She Stood For Freedom" will be presenting at the Professional Development Services conference being held in Salt Lake City, UT.

 Civil Rights Icon, Joan Trumpauer Mulholland will be the keynote speaker at the Utah Council for the Social Studies 2016 Conference.
+We'll also be doing a special breakout session teaching teachers on how to use the new book and curriculum package.

 Joan will be speaking about the Freedom Rides at the Osher Lifelong Learning Institute at George Mason University.